aifoundry-org/et-platform/device-api/README.md

 ## The Device API Infrastructure

-We need to be able to serialize and deserialize the messages of the Device-API from both the host and the device.
+We need to be able to serialize and deserialize the messages of the deviceApi from both the host and the device.
 The host run-time SW stack is written in C++ while the device-firmware is written in C. Also we need to have support for python tools that will be able to parse or generate traces of messages to support testing, debugging, and performance analysis tools.

-For this reason we have selected that we are going to describe the schema of the Device-API messages using a high level description language and auto-generate tools and other collateral from there.
+For this reason we have selected that we are going to describe the schema of the deviceApi messages using a high level description language and auto-generate tools and other collateral from there.